ulopeznovoa/ulopeznovoa.github.io/index.md

 My main research area is parallel and distributed computing, with focus on the following topics:
 - High performance computing
 - Scalable data processing systems
-- Heterogeneous, many-core architectures
 - Cloud and edge computing
-- Emerging architectures
+- Heterogeneous and emerging architectures
 - Energy efficient computing

 I am a member of the [Networking, Quality and Security](https://det.bi.ehu.es/NQAS) (NQaS) research group and an affiliated member of the [Aeronautics Advanced Manufacturing Center](https://cfaa.eus/en/) (CFAA).